Challenging Social Media Threats using Collective Well-being Aware Recommendation Algorithms and an Educational Virtual Companion: An educational Collective Well-Being Recommender System

-Similarly to the CWB itself, these CWB-RS educational objectives are designed by educators and experts.
-They can be encoded in terms of measures related to specific threats or other well-being variables, such as those extracted by \emph{content analyzers and threat detectors}, expressing how much each student: (a) is conscious of his role in other users' well-being, (b) improves his behavior, and (c) is having a healthy experience.
-For example, an objective would be `curb obsessive selfies posting' \citep{ridgway2016instagram}.
-Educators and experts will also define interaction strategies specific for each objective \citep{griffith2013policy}.
-Sketches of \emph{high-level CWB-RS educational strategies} will be hand defined by the educators and experts to choose between the different educational objectives for each student in an effective and contextualized manner. \emph{Lower level educational strategies} for the CWB-RS comprise hand defined \emph{learning activities} and \emph{minigames} as well as modulation of the recommendations, for example, showing diverse content as tests to explore students' preferences.
-This will give them more direct control over the Companion behavior and make it more transparent.
+Educators and experts will also define interaction strategies specific to each objective \citep{griffith2013policy}.
+Sketches of \emph{high-level CWB-RS educational strategies} will be hand defined by the educators and experts to choose between the different educational objectives for each student in an effective and contextualized manner. \emph{Lower-level educational strategies} for the CWB-RS comprise hand-defined \emph{learning activities} and \emph{minigames} as well as modulation of the recommendations, for example, showing diverse content as tests to explore students' preferences.

-Engagement is an important factor for social media platforms \citep{zheng2018drn, wu2017returning} as for education \citep{sawyer2017balancing}.
-The CWB-RS must prevent students from ``dropping out'' \citep{eagle2014modeling,yukselturk2014predicting} and moving to other non-educational social media interfaces.
-In a complementary manner to the game-oriented motivational mechanisms of the Companion \citep{van2011game}, the CWB-RS must therefore preserve a healthy level of engagement \citep{chaouachi2012mental,arroyo2007repairing,mostafavi2017evolution,zou2019}.
-However, unlike the traditional recommender systems for social media, it must avoid excessive exposure to toxic content as well as any form of addictive use \citep{almourad2020defining,pmid26394521,Lavenia2012}.
+Engagement is an important factor for both social media platforms \citep{zheng2018drn, wu2017returning} and educational activities \citep{sawyer2017balancing}.
+The CWB-RS must prevent students from ``dropping out'' \citep{eagle2014modeling,yukselturk2014predicting} and moving to non-educational social media.
+In a complementary manner to the game-oriented motivational mechanisms of the Companion \citep{van2011game}, the CWB-RS must therefore preserve a healthy level of engagement \citep{chaouachi2012mental,arroyo2007repairing,mostafavi2017evolution,zou2019} while avoiding excessive exposure to toxic content as well as any form of addictive use \citep{almourad2020defining,pmid26394521,Lavenia2012}.

-All these objectives will have a form similar to the original CWB metric.
-Thus combining educational and regular objectives would be relatively straightforward \citep{van2017hybrid}.
-Different approaches have been proposed to effectively combine and scale multiple terms in objective functions \citep{marom2018belief,harutyunyan2015expressing}.